Jaypph/pi-apps-amd64/README.md

 This will not uninstall any apps that you installed through Pi-Apps.

 ```
-~/pi-apps/uninstall
+~/pi-apps-amd64/uninstall.sh
 ```
 </details>

 ## To run Pi-Apps
 - From the start menu: Accessories -> Pi-Apps
-- Use the terminal command: `pi-apps`
+- Use the terminal command: `pi-apps-amd64`
-- Run Pi-Apps from its directory: `~/pi-apps/gui`
+- Run Pi-Apps from its directory: `~/pi-apps-amd64/gui`

 ## To update Pi-Apps
 - Pi-apps will automatically check for updates on boot and display a notification to update.